LTV Signatures in PDF

 • Online validation sources that existed at the signing time have become unavailable.

-• Certificate Authorities (CAs) have shut down or restructured.
+• Certificate authorities (CAs) have shut down or been restructured.

 • Cryptographic algorithms have expired or been deemed insecure.

-To help mitigate these conditions that are outside the signer's control, LTV was established as a way to preserve the long-term integrity and validity of PDF signatures.
-The basic idea is that all the cryptographic validation material (i.e., certificates, CRLs, OCSP responses) used for the signer's or timestamper's chain validation is included in the signed document at the time of signing so that the signature becomes verifiable without needing to contact external sources.
+To help mitigate these conditions that are outside the signer's control, LTV was established to preserve the long-term integrity and validity of PDF signatures.
+The basic idea is that all the cryptographic validation material (i.e., certificates, CRLs, OCSP responses) used for the signer's or time-stamper's chain validation is included in the signed document at the time of signing so that the signature becomes verifiable without needing to contact external sources.

 This article will explain the differences between the official, standardized definition of the concept and Adobe's interpretation of it within the context of PDF signature verification.
 It will also show how to use the PDFSign component from Secure PDF to create LTV signatures.